 However, its value continued to appreciate over the years.
 Even Ethereum was almost worthless up until early 2017.
 This is despite the massive returns those who invested in the Ether token received.

-The issue of forking has also contributed to the emergence of new cryptocurrencies.
+In simple terms, a fork is a process in which a cryptocurrency is branched into another blockchain.
 While forking may not be the core reason for the wealth of different cryptocurrencies, it is still a factor.
 Bitcoin, for example accounts for at least four known cryptocurrencies that “branched off” it.
 These include Litecoin, Bitcoin Cash, and Bitcoin Gold.
 Litecoin has Litecoin Cash; Ethereum Classic (ETC) and Ethereum (ETH).
 Even newer coins are being forced to create new cryptocurrencies.
 A very good example is Zcash that now has resulted in Zclassic (ZCL) and then a twin fork between ZCL and Bitcoin resulting into Bitcoin Private.

 Innovation continues to open space for more cryptocurrencies